CPA Exam timeline and preparation

 Becker wants to make sure that you plot the best course to find success on the big exam day.
 With that in mind, we’ve created a basic CPA Exam timeline to help you plan your path forward and alleviate unnecessary stress along the way.

-The path to CPA Exam success
+The path to CPA Exam success: your CPA Exam schedule

 While passing the CPA Exam is the ultimate goal, it’s important to remember that there are a number of hurdles to clear between now and exam day.
 First things first: you need to determine your eligibility.
 Each state or jurisdiction has their own specific eligibility requirements regarding education stipulations, experience and residency.
 Visit the NASBA website to find eligibility information and review your jurisdiction’s specific prerequisites that you’ll need to complete prior to signing up for the exam.

 Before you can sit for any part of the CPA Exam, you first must read the Candidate Bulletin and complete your application through your state board.
 Once you submit the required documentation, your application will be verified for eligibility and you’ll receive a Notice to Schedule (NTS).
 Your NTS will indicate the first and last days you’re eligible to take the exam and is valid for six months.
+Once you've received your NTS, you're better able to define your CPA Exam schedule for studying and sitting for the exam.

 Understanding the CPA Exam